Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and

-In the following theorem, we show that value iterations \eqref{eq:value-iter-T} (or \eqref{eq:value-iter-inf}) can, without any loss, be assumed to lead to an optimal strategic measure that is exchangeable with Markovian randomized policies for \PNT\ and stationary randomized policies for \PN.
+In the following theorem, we show that value iterations \eqref{eq:value-iter-T} (or \eqref{eq:value-iter-inf}) can, without any loss, be assumed to induce an optimal strategic measure that is exchangeable with Markovian randomized policies for \PNT\ and stationary randomized policies for \PN.
 Proof of the following theorem is included in the Appendix \ref{APP-t2}.